Get the book here: Joy at Work by Marie Kondo

 No matter what type of work you do you will likely make lots of decisions each day.

-Most of our decisions are ones made with little effort or focus, however, other decisions can be high-stakes and require intense thought and then there are the medium stake decisions which fall in between and are the ones we likely put off as they aren’t as easy to make.
+Most of our decisions are ones made with little effort or focus, however, other decisions can be high-stakes and require intense thought and then there are the medium stake decisions that fall in between and are the ones we likely put off as they aren’t as easy to make.

 When tidying your decisions follow this process: Forget about the small ones, organize the medium ones and reserve your energy for the large and important ones.